Wargamer-Senpai/TS5-Theme-Manager/README.md

 Chrome/Firefox/etc. will say its a weird file and will say something like:

 <img src="https://user-images.githubusercontent.com/77844672/148185201-79752da6-e5cd-4b74-8bbd-b82f05e4c4cc.png" width="40%" height="40%">
-normaly you can just ignore it, like:
+#normaly you can just ignore it, like:

 <img src="https://user-images.githubusercontent.com/77844672/148185359-6ebbd65b-c4c6-48d1-b674-cc3eb363fd85.png" width="10%" height="10%">

-**Reason: Its not signed with any Certificate and it has been converted with <a href="https://github.com/MScholtes/PS2EXE">PS2EXE</a>**

-***1**: The Silent Updater Ignores everything, except for the compatible files, currently these themes are: CleanSpeak, Colorfull, Windows 11 inspired, AnimeSpeak and LoLSpeak.
+-->

-If you want your theme added just PM me on TS5,in the forum or make an issue, then i can add your theme to the source code.
+If you want your theme added just PM me on TS5 Wargamer@myteamspeak.com,in the forum or make an issue, then i can add your theme to the source code.